NVIDIA/aistore/docs/cli/object.md

 ## Preview putting files with dry-run

-Preview the files that would be sent to the cluster, without really putting them.
+Preview the files that would be sent to the cluster, without actually putting them.

 ```bash
 $ for d1 in {0..2}; do for d2 in {0..2}; mkdir -p ~/dir/test${d1}/dir && do echo "0" > ~/dir/test${d1}/dir/test${d2}.txt; done; done